canceromics/AStruct/README.md

         [-permu count] set permutation with count times. (default is 1000) [-repli] enable replication filter
         [-seed seed] set random seed
-        [-mut] switch between RTstop/RTmut
+        [-bases bases] allow structures show in some bases such as "AC". (default is all bases) [-mut] switch between RTstop/RTmut

     sim: